 While stopping short of direct condemnation, international law expert Notre Dame Professor Mary Ellen O'Connell seriously questions the legality of drone attacks in Pakistan.
-In powerful testimony before Congress and in an article in law authorizes nations to kill people in other countries only in self-defense to an armed attack, if authorized by the UN, or if assisting another country in their lawful use of force.
+In powerful testimony before Congress and in an article in tion of deliberately allowing the killing of civilians who are "incidental" to the killings of people whose identities are unknown. law authorizes nations to kill people in other countries only in self-defense to an armed attack, if authorized by the UN, or if assisting another country in their lawful use of force.
 Outside of war, she writes, the full body of human rights applies, including the prohibition on killing without warning.
 Because the U.S. is not at war with Pakistan, using the justification of war to authorize the killings is "to violate fundamental human rights principles."